 Recommended by Brian Yamanaka

-Allow your imagination to enter deep-space on this intergalactic recommendation by nine-time Out Adventurer, Brian Yamanaka.
-The series follows Breq – an artifical intelligence that once linked thousands of soldiers – as she adapts to the new, singular human body she’s been assigned.
+Allow your imagination to enter deep space on this intergalactic recommendation by nine-time Out Adventurer Brian Yamanaka.
+The series follows Breq – an artificial intelligence that once linked thousands of soldiers – as she adapts to the new, singular human body she’s been assigned.